LiveSplit/LiveSplit/README.md

 Some commands will respond with data and some will not.
 Every response ends with a newline character.
 Note that since the WS server has a concept of messages, commands and reponses sent over it do not end in newline characters.

 All times and deltas returned by the server are formatted according to [C#'s Constant Format Specifier](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings#the-constant-c-format-specifier).
 The server will accept times in the following format: `[-][[[d.]hh:]mm:]ss[.fffffff]`.
 The hours field can be greater than 23, even if days are present.
 Individual fields do not need to be padded with zeroes.

 Any command that returns a time or a string can return a single hyphen `-` to indicate a "null" or invalid value.

 Commands that take a COMPARISON or a NAME take plain strings that may include spaces.
 Because it is used as a delimiter to mark the end of a command, newline characters may not appear anywhere within a command.

+Commands that take an INDEX take integers to choose elements from an array starting at 0 for the 1st element and n-1 for the last element where n equals the size of the array.
+Negative integers are also supported to choose an element at the end of an array. (-1 for the last element, -2 for 2nd last, and so forth)

 Commands that generate no response: